 - Be a good communicator and listen to your team

 - Have a clear vision and strategy for the team

 - Have key technical skills, so you can help advise the team

 The second research they conducted was a double blind interview study where they interviewed both great managers and managers who were not rated ‘great’.
-They intended to find the things that successful managers did do and unsuccessful managers didn’t do.
+They intended to find the things that successful managers did and unsuccessful managers didn’t do.
 This study gave rise to the “3 Pitfalls – what causes managers to struggle” guideline for the manager.

 Given below are the pointers of the guideline:

 - Have trouble making transition to team leader

 - Lack a consistent approach to performance management and career development